electrikmilk/cherrilang.org/language/best-practices.md

 ### Pre-defined arrays may be slow

-Here is an example of a pre-defined an array.
+Here is an example of a pre-defined array.

 ```ruby
 @someArray = ["Test", 5, {}, 8]